A few things to consider when selecting a pram or car seat

 There are a huge number of prams, pushchairs and car seats on the market with different ‘bells and whistles.’
-When tackling public transport in London, many parents go for the more compact designs, which means that their baby sits in a ‘compressed flexed position’ instead of lying flat.
+When tackling public transport and or wanting to avoid lifting heavy prams, many parents go for the more compact designs.
+Sometimes this means the baby is sitting in a more ‘compressed flexed position’ instead of lying flat.
+Under 6months it is recommended babies lie flat while their muscle tone is low.
 I totally understand this choice when negotiating stairs, tubes and buses with a baby in tow, but what does this mean for your baby’s health?

 While the compact designs are appealing, they can cause:-